 - You may substitute the milk with cream.
 It will make the curry richer and thicker.
 Check seasoning accordingly since cream will make the spice level milder.

-- When I prepare Matar Paneer for guests, I make the gravy in advance the previous day ( till the step where the yoghurt is all cooked ) I usually pan fry the paneer cubes if I am making this for Guests so it stays fresh for longer and also makes it easier to add to the gravy.
-Just drop it, cook with peas and cream.. and its ready
+- When I prepare Matar Paneer for guests, I make the gravy in advance the previous day (till the step where the yoghurt is all cooked) I usually pan fry the paneer cubes if I am making this for Guests so it stays fresh for longer and also makes it easier to add to the gravy.
+Just drop paneer along with pre-boiled peas into the paste, cook for a couple minutes, add cream, and its ready in a few minutes time.

 - If you are making this in a pressure cooker – follow the instructions till adding yoghurt.
 Once its done, add paneer, peas and water and cook it till one whistle.
-Open when pressure ease off, and continue with the milk / cream addition and the remaining procedure
+Open when pressure eases off, and continue with the milk/cream addition and the remaining procedure.
+Make sure the steam is all out before adding dairy though.